-Create a new Helcim.js Configuration
+Creating a Helcim.js Configuration

-Create a new configuration
+Create your configuration

 General settings